baccarnh/jeuFPC/README.md

 - Provide user's errors
 - Manage coding errors
 - A good plan of time
-- A respect of deadline and usecese plan
+- A respect of deadline and usecese steps